D-OJIER/Heimdall/README.md

 ```

 If the wasm files 404 or `tf.getBackend()` returns another backend, check that the `.wasm` files exist in `frontend/public/wasm` and restart the dev server.
+### Running the worker in Docker (recommended on Windows)

+If you want to run both signaling and inference together using Docker Compose, create a `server/docker-compose.yml` and run it.
+A sample `docker-compose.yml` is included in the `server/` folder.

 ## Troubleshooting